polimi-iclabs/qda-toolkit/README.md

 The QDA module contains several classes, each with its own functionality:

-1. **ControlCharts**: This class provides several methods for creating control charts.
-Here are some of the key methods:
+1. **ControlCharts**: This class provides several methods for creating control charts (Shewhart and small shifts):
     - `IMR(original_df, col_name, K = 3, subset_size = None, run_rules = False, plotit = True)`: This method creates an Individual and Moving Range (IMR) control chart.
 It takes in a dataframe, a column name, a constant K, an optional subset size, a boolean to determine if run rules should be applied, and a boolean to determine if the chart should be plotted.
     - `XbarR(original_df, K = 3, subset_size = None, plotit = True)`: This method creates an X-bar and R control chart.
 It takes in a dataframe, a constant K, an optional subset size, and a boolean to determine if the chart should be plotted.
     - `XbarS(original_df, K = 3, sigma = None, subset_size = None, plotit = True)`: This method creates an X-bar and S control chart.
 It takes in a dataframe, a constant K, an optional sigma value, an optional subset size, and a boolean to determine if the chart should be plotted.
-    - `EWMA`
+    - `EWMA`: This method creates the exponentially weighted moving average (EWMA) control chart for detecting small shifts.
-    - `CUSUM`
+    - `CUSUM`: This method creates the cumulative sum (CUSUM) control chart for detecting small shifts.

     Each of these methods returns a dataframe with the calculated control limits and plots the control chart if `plotit` is set to `True`.